AndersDeath/diary2/000-current.md

 # 18 Dezember - Montag - Berlin - 454 Tag der Einwanderung

 We were only on one view of apartments.
+Unfortunately two of them were